jonanv/gameofyear-angularjs/README.md

 ng g c pages/home --skip-tests
 ```

-# Create module in folder components
+# Create module in folder components (--flat (--flat	Create the new files at the top level of the current project root.))
 ```javascript
 ng generate module components/components --flat
 ```